huhlim/alphafold-multistate/README.md

 GPCR100.${state}_cs219.ff{data,index}
 ```
 5. **Pre-built GPCR databases**
-You can obtain state-annotated GPCR databases at [here](https://zenodo.org/record/5745217)
+State-annotated GPCR databases can be obtained at [here](https://zenodo.org/record/5745217)

 ## GPCR structure prediction using AlphaFold

 The structure prediction scripts rely on [AlphaFold](https://github.com/deepmind/alphafold).
-We slightly modified it to conduct ablation studies and model GPCR structures in a specific activation state.
-You should follow the setup procedure and download genetic databases and model parameters for AlphaFold.
+We slightly modified it to conduct ablation studies and to model GPCR structures in a specific activation state.
+Follow the setup procedure and download genetic databases and model parameters for AlphaFold.
 In contrast to the original AlphaFold, our scripts are based on a non-Docker version and run on top of an Anaconda environment for AlphaFold.
-To create an environment for running AlphaFold, you may refer to [an issue page](https://github.com/deepmind/alphafold/issues/24) of the AlphaFold repository or execute commands described in [our script](https://github.com/huhlim/alphafold-multistate/blob/main/structure_prediction/conda_create.sh).
+To create an environment for running AlphaFold, one may refer to [an issue page](https://github.com/deepmind/alphafold/issues/24) of the AlphaFold repository or execute commands described in [our script](https://github.com/huhlim/alphafold-multistate/blob/main/structure_prediction/conda_create.sh).

 0. Prerequisite
 - [AlphaFold package](https://github.com/deepmind/alphafold)